peak-gao/code-notes/WebStorm/webstorm.md

 I don't really tweak a ton in preferences, only stuff I absolutely need to for Node, JS, and colors.
 Most of the defaults I just leave as is.
 That's why I don't get overwhelmed by the options in this IDE.
 The defaults have been just fine for me for the most part.

+I focus more on getting good at the command-line with commands, I focus on adding and finding those plugins in WebStorm preferences that help in terms of what code I work in.
+So I'll spend time adding plugins that benefit me in the Plugins section of WebStorm preferences.
+I also spend time adding Definitely Typed libraries to help improve the already awesome intellisense.
+I focus more on setting up test infrastructure, using the WebStorm test runner as opposed to running them in the console.

 #### Areas I use
 - fill this in later